-Office Supplies - \$35,048.47 This will cover the required day-to-day supplies needed such as paper, pens, staples, postage, etc.
+Office Supplies - \$54,357.65 This will cover the required day-to-day supplies needed such as paper, pens, staples, postage, etc. in addition to larger items such as office furniture.

-Training Audio Visual Supplies - \$5,000 Troop S installed a new A/V system for the training room at headquarters.
+Training Audio Visual Supplies - \$25,000 Troop S installed a new A/V system for the training room at headquarters.
 These funds will be used to buy supplies and items that will further enhance the system such as camera(s) and tripod that will allow us to record trainings and keep an archive of trainings to be used throughout the year.
+This was in last year's budget as well; however, when the bids came back we severly underestimated the cost.

-Inventory Management System - \$1,682 Troop S would like to purchase an off-the-shelf inventory system in order to better maintain our inventory of supplies.
+Inventory Management System - \$2,500 Troop S would like to purchase an off-the-shelf inventory system in order to better maintain our inventory of supplies.
 This will assist us with tracking where equipment and supplies are but will also provide a way to notify us when items are low in stock.